hufilter/hufilter/CONTRIBUTING.md

 ## How to contribute

 If you would like to contribute to the hufilter project, please read this short documentation carefully.
 Thank you for your interest and support!

+### Filtering guidelines

+Filtering is not limited to advertising only, you can also modify other elements of content.

+The rules of hufilter are essentially subjective, based on personal intuition.
+The hufilter maintenance team reserves the right to accept or reject any submission or request, even without giving reasons.
+The filtering guidelines are not set in stone, but rather a general guide to the main underlying principles - in extreme cases, a filtering rule may be included that is not justified by or contradicts the guidelines.
+This may sound a bit harsh, but it is important that everyone is clear on the position of the hufilter maintenance team on this issue and to prevent any misunderstandings later on.

+Those submitting filter rules agree and accept what is written here.

+It is not the intention of hufilter to destroy or make impossible the operation of any site, although sometimes a filtering rule for undesirable content may unfortunately be so complex that it conflicts with functions unrelated to advertising.

+Hufilter is not concerned with filtering invitation-only sites.
+The reason is simple: there is no quick and easy way to check submitted rules.
+And please don't send invitations either.

+You take responsibility for the submission, with contact information (GitHub account is enough) in case there are problems or inquiries about your work.
+Anonymous submissions will be rejected without response.

 ### Reporting issues